-I’ve spent the last five years with research books learning about The Great War, World War I, WWI.
+I’ve spent five years with research books learning about The Great War, World War I, WWI.

-With the 100th anniversary last month marking the start of the war, I thought I’d share some of the material which has helped, and continues to help, me understand the War to End all Wars.
+I thought I’d share some of the material that has helped. , and continues to help me understand the War to End all Wars.

 (Pick your favorite name).

-More than 25,000 books have been written in the last 100 years on a variety of aspects of the war.
+More than 25,000 books have been written over the last 100 years on various aspects of the war.

 How do you choose?